cookies-xor-cream/HugoTest/content/posts/poetry/wip/i_dont_want_to_know_the_diagnosis_just_tell_me_if_it_hurts.md

 ---
 tags: ['TODO']
-title: 'I Don't Want To Know The Diagnosis, Just Tell Me If It Hurts'
+title: "I Don't Want To Know The Diagnosis, Just Tell Me If It Hurts"
 date: 2023-10-02
 ---